rondlite/reaction-docs/website/versioned_docs/version-v1.8.0/contributing-to-reaction.md

   - Moving files
   - Deleting files
   - Renaming functions or exports
-  - Changes to code which might cause previous versions of Reaction or third-party code not to work as expected.
+  - Changes to code which might cause previous versions of Demandr third-party code not to work as expected.
   - Note any work that you did to mitigate the effect of any breaking changes such as creating migrations, deprecation warnings, etc.
 7. **Testing Instructions**
   - Write instructions for testing your changes.
 You can assume that reviewers know how to start the app and how to perform basic setup tasks.
 For any task where there may be multiple ways to do something, be explicit. (e.g. there are several ways to "Create a Product" and many options once created before a product is published).